ammarbinfaisal/sahl/README.md

 ## usage

 - install rust, llvm, clang
-- `make codegen` to compile the compiler
+- `make` to compile the compiler and the virtual machine
 - then use **./sahlc -o exe code.sahl** to compile a sahl file to native code
 - or use **./run_byte.sh code.sahl** to run a sahl file on the virtual machine